joshterrill/automated-apk-search-and-audit/README.md

 ]
 ```

-When no `fileTypes` property is passed through on a keyword, it will search all files.
+When no `fileTypes` property is passed through on a keyword, it will search all files. `fileTypes` supported come from the `rigrep` supported file types.

 This file is passed in as part of the `--globs path/to/your/file.json`.